Skip to Main Content

 Why We Cite Sources in MLA 9

 MLA Style is the second most used citation style (APA is first).
-It is generally used for writing about topics in the Humanities fields which focuses on how one piece of writing (yours) builds on others.
+MLA is used for writing about topics in:

 • English Language and Literature,